 I said three things.

-And then I call them back three.
+And then I call him back three, one, two, three.

 Then I'll go through one and two.

-And I'll say, Don't hang up.
+And I'll say, don't hang up.

 I'm about to get the three.